741 Colonel Ledyard Highway

 Fire Chief he has given the system high marks, noting that all the service and

-maintenance were up-to date, stating that there were no known issues.
-He stated a
+maintenance was up-to date, stating that there were no known issues.
+He stated a new

 Councilor Buhle questioned whether moving from a mobile SCBA Cascade filling